-6.5 Taxation of Income of Non-local Subsidiaries Under Controlled Foreign Corporation-Type Rules
+6.5 Taxation of Income of Non-Local Subsidiaries Under Controlled Foreign Corporation-Type Rules

 ATAD 1 introduced a CFC rule into Luxembourg domestic tax law.
-Under this rule, if a CFC is essentially established in order to obtain a tax advantage, Luxembourg corporate taxpayers are taxed on the undistributed net income of the CFC.
-This is proportional to their ownership or control of the foreign branch or subsidiary (held directly and indirectly), but only if such income is associated with significant functions performed by the Luxembourg corporate taxpayer.
+Under this rule, if a CFC is essentially established to obtain a tax advantage, Luxembourg corporate taxpayers are taxed on the undistributed net income of the CFC.
+This is proportional to their ownership or control of the foreign branch or subsidiary (held directly and indirectly), but only if such income is associated with significant functions performed by the Luxembourg corporate taxpayer (see 3.3 Accumulating Earnings for Investment Purposes).